 Richard Ma is a former software engineer at Tower Research where he developed software that handled millions of dollars using extreme testing methods.
 He was inspired to found Quantstamp after investing in the DAO and experiencing the aftermath firsthand.
 Richard aims to secure the future of blockchain technology through the Quantstamp protocol.

 Don is an investor and entrepreneur with global perspectives and cross-functional experiences supporting investments, product and growth.
 Don previously worked at IDG Ventures and PNP Ventures where he helped launch Nexla, Ayasdi, and the Los Angeles Football Club.

 Krishna has a multidisciplinary background in product and business development.
-He previously worked on AR and web projects for Microsoft and TELUS, after which he became an early adopter of Ethereum and built Ethereum Vancouver, a 2400 strong community.
+He previously worked on AR and web projects for Microsoft and TELUS, after which he became an early adopter of Ethereum and helped build Ethereum Vancouver, a 2400 strong community.
 Krishna is an advisor and angel investor at Incrypt, a venture launcher with over 15 portfolio companies that are building the future distributed web.

 Kei leads Quantstamp’s business in Japan and Asia-Pacific.
 Before Quantstamp, Kei spent 16 years working as a macro rates trader at Goldman Sachs in London and Tokyo.
 Kei loves thinking about macro trends and sees blockchain as the future of money.
 He received his Masters in Economics from the University of Cambridge.